Spider-Punk: Spider-Geddon

 During the "Spider-Geddon" storyline, Spider-Punk is shown to be fighting Thunderstrike while the other Web Warriors are dismantling Loomworld.
 Spider-Punk (who is starting to call himself Spider-Man) takes down Thunderstrike, who is killed by Kang the Conqueror shortly afterward.
 Spider-Punk escapes from Kang and asks for a tape from Captain Anarchy, who is busy fighting the Annihilation Wave.
 When Kang's Spider-Punk dolls catch up to Spider-Punk, they get into a fight with the Annihilation Wave, with one of them eating Captain Anarchy's tape.
 As Captain Anarchy holds Kang off, Spider-Punk swings away.

-Meeting up with Robbie Banner, Hobie tries to convince him to help while reminding him of how he helped in battles against the U-Foes, the Universal Church of Truth, and Hydra.
-When Kang catches up again, Robbie becomes the Hulk to attack Kang.
 After Kang disappears, Spider-Girl shows up and states that something big is coming, and Spider-Punk agrees to go with her.
 Spider-Punk later visits an unnamed reality and saves the Norman Osborn version of Spider-Man from the collapsing Oscorp Tower.
 In a flashback to seven months prior, Spider-Punk assists Spider-Girl, Pavitr Prabhakar, Spider-UK, and Karn, who have been keeping surveillance on the Inheritors.

 Spider-Punk is among the spider-powered characters who recruit Miles Morales to confront Superior Octopus after learning that his cloning machine was made from the Inheritors' technology.
 They try to warn Superior Octopus, but it is too late as the Inheritors start to emerge, killing Spider-Man Noir and Spider-UK.
 After the Inheritors emerge, Spider-Punk and Superior Octopus come up with a plan to kill the Inheritors.